Starbase Texas Map | Guide to Starbase | Starbase for Beginners

 - The High Bay is where the ship nose cone section and the body section are joined, as well as all of the Booster assembly work.
 Currently, this is the only structure tall enough to support both a full starship and a full booster assembly, although not at the same time.

-- The new High Bay (Name yet to be announced) will be able to support two parallel builds, meaning in this new building, they will be able to build a Booster and Ship at the same time with space to spare.
+- The Mega Bay is able to support two parallel builds, meaning in this new building, they will be able to build a Booster and Ship at the same time with space to spare.
+It is roughly the same size as the High Bay, but twice as wide.

 A Starship prototype sits stacked in the High Bay.
 Photo: RGVAerialPhotography

 Something important to remember about the shipyard is that it is constantly evolving as SpaceX figures out the design and build processes for the full Starship stack.
-Things will change as the design matures and improvements are made.
+Things are constantly changing as the design of Starship matures and new improvements are made.

-The Sanchez site is everything South West of Remodias Ave and is the current staging area for the Cryoshell.
-In the past, this site was also the assembly and staging area for the Orbital Launch Tower segments.
-These segments would then be rolled out to the Launch Complex and lifted onto the Tower in calm conditions.
+The Sanchez site is everything South West of Remodias Ave.
+As of Fall 2022, it is mostly used as a general purpose storage and staging area.
+In the past, this site has been used as the assembly and staging area for the Orbital Launch Tower segments and the Cryoshells.
+Once completed, these segments were rolled out to the Launch Complex and lifted onto the Tower in calm weather conditions.

 OLIT sections at Sanchez site.
 Photo: RGVAerialPhotography

-In the future, the Sanchez site is expected to be the fuel production site that supports orbital launches from Boca Chica.
+It has been rumored that the Sanchez site would be the fuel production site to supports orbital launches from Boca Chica.
 Elon Musk’s companies are known for being vertically integrated, and with the development of Starship, it is expected that SpaceX will move into making its propellant to further reduce the costs of launch.

 The fuel production plant will focus on the two propellants needed by Starship, Liquid Oxygen, and Liquid Methane.
 SpaceX chose these propellants due to the ability to be able to produce them on Mars, allowing for return trips of future Starships.
-Currently, only the liquid oxygen plant is partially assembled at the production site.
-It’s not known how much more work is left to do until operations can begin.
+In the past, the liquid oxygen plant had been partially assembled at the production site, but the FAA's environmental review process added an element of uncertainty to these plans.
+It is unclear if or when this fuel production plant will be completed or brought online.

 Similar to the final word about the Shipyard, it is important to remember that these processes and production decisions may change without warning.